 - Section 504 of the Rehabilitation Act of 1973 (504 Plan) is a federal law designed to protect the rights of people with disabilities in programs and activities that receive Federal financial assistance from the U.S. Department of Education (ED). is a civil rights law designed to eliminate discrimination on the basis of disability in any program or activity receiving Federal financial assistance.
-Section 504 guarantees certain rights to individuals with disabilities, including the right to full participation and access to a free and appropriate public education (FAPE) to all children regardless of the nature or severity of the disability.
+Section 504 guarantees certain rights to people with disabilities, including the right to full participation and access to a free and appropriate public education (FAPE) to all children regardless of the nature or severity of the disability.

 - Free Appropriate Public Education, or FAPE is an educational right of children with disabilities in the United States that is guaranteed by the Rehabilitation Act of 1973 and the Individuals with Disabilities Education Act (IDEA).
-Under Section 504, FAPE is defined as “the provision of regular or special education and related aids and services that are designed to meet individual needs of handicapped persons as well as the needs of non-handicapped persons are met and based on adherence to procedural safeguards outlined in the law.”
+Under Section 504, FAPE is defined as “the provision of regular or special education and related aids and services that are designed to meet the needs of handicapped persons as well as the needs of non-handicapped persons are met and based on adherence to procedural safeguards outlined in the law.”

 An IEP is meant to ensure that students receive an appropriate placement and supports in the least restrictive setting.
 It is meant to give the student a chance to participate in general education settings as much as possible for that student.

 It’s best to know your child’s rights and keep a level head when advocating for their education.

 - Private schools in the US are not governed by IDEA or 504 unless they accept funding from the US government.

 - An IEP can be modified as needed, according to your child’s needs and goals.